lsulibraries/LDLDocs/LDL_Overview.md

 Garrett Armstrong, Digital Projects Programmer, garmstrong@lsu.edu
 Dave Comeaux, Web Development Librarian, davidcomeaux@lsu.edu
 William W. Conlin, Digital Projects Programmer, wconli1@lsu.edu
 Gina Costello, Associate Dean for Technology Initiatives, gcoste1@lsu.edu
-Gabe Harrell, Digitization Lab Manager, jharre7@lsu.edu
 Cara Key, Metadata Librarian, carakey@lsu.edu
 Jason Peak, Application Development/Computer Manager, jpeak5@lsu.edu
 Kyle Tanglao, User Interface Designer, ktanglao@lsu.edu
-Mike Waugh, Systems Librarian, mwaugh2@lsu.edu
+Mike Waugh, Head of Technology Development and Management, mwaugh2@lsu.edu

 ### Migration

-Much of the development work of 2016 and early 2017 was to migrate 186 digital collections from the CONTENTdm platform to the new Islandora platform.
+Much of the development work of 2016-2017 was to migrate 186 digital collections from the CONTENTdm platform to the new Islandora platform.
 The LDL Development Team migrated over 100,000 *(update with final count after migration is complete)* digital objects and transformed the accompanying metadata from Dublin Core to MODS.

 The Extract/Transform/Load (ETL) process was facilitated by using code repositories such as [MIK, the Move to Islandora Kit](https://github.com/MarcusBarnes/mik) (developed by Marcus Barnes, Simon Fraser University), and scripts developed locally: [cDM_to_MODS](https://github.com/lsulibraries/cDM_to_mods) and [cdm_exporter](https://github.com/lsulibraries/cdm_xporter).
 Batch imports into Islandora were facilitated by using drush scripts.